abhiTronix/vidgear/docs/installation.md

 ## Supported Systems

-VidGear is well-tested and supported on the following systems, with [python 3.6+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip) installed:
+VidGear is well-tested and supported on the following systems(but not limited to), with [python 3.6+](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip) installed:

 * Any Linux distro released in 2016 or later
 * Windows 7 or later